Stored Energy at Sea: Economic assessment of StEnSea

 StEnSea is a modular high capacity energy storage technology.
 It's profitability depends on installed units (concrete hollows) per facility (causing scale effects), on the realized arbitrages on the energy market and it depends on the operating hours per year.
 As well as on the investment and operation cost.

 In the following chart the relevant economic parameters for an economic assessment are pictured.
 About 800 to 1000 full operation cycles per annum are required.

-For the operation and management of a storage farm, personal expenditure is based on of 0.5 - 2 staff per storage farm, depending on the farm capacity.
+For the operation and management of a storage farm, personal expenditure is based on 0.5 - 2 staff per storage farm, depending on the farm capacity.
 Labor costs of 70 k€ per year and member of staff are used for the calculation.
 The price arbitrage is set to be 6 €ct per kWh for the economic assessment, resulting from an average electricity purchase price of 2 €ct per kWh and an average sale price of 8 €ct kWh.
 This price arbitrage includes the purchase of other services such as the provision of positive or negative balance power, frequency control or reactive power, all of which are not separately considered in the calculations.
 Planning and approval costs include costs for the site evaluation (as prerequisite for the permission), power plant certification, as well as the project development and management.

 Depending on the number of storage units per farm, the unit specific costs for planning and approval vary in the range from 1,070 mio.€ at 120 units to 1,74 mio.€ at 5 units.
 Also the annuities depend directly on the number of installed units.
 With 120 units an annuity of 544k€ can be achieved, while only a 232k€ annuity with 5 installed units only is possible.